Keyfactor/a10vthunder-orchestrator/README.md

 Both store types support PAM integration for secure credential management and require appropriate A10 device permissions.

-### Key Features

-- **Direct SSL Certificate Management**: Native A10 API integration for SSL certificate deployment and management
-- **Template-Aware Operations**: Intelligent handling of certificates bound to SSL templates and virtual services
-- **Multi-API Version Support**: Automatic detection and support for A10 API v4 and v6
-- **Partition Support**: Full support for A10 partitions for multi-tenant deployments
-- **Certificate Inventory**: Comprehensive discovery and inventory of existing certificates
-- **Management Interface Certificates**: SCP-based deployment for A10 management interface certificates
-- **PAM Integration**: Support for Privileged Access Management systems
-- **Advanced Certificate Replacement**: Zero-downtime certificate replacement with automatic template rebinding

-### Architecture

 #### ThunderSsl Store Type
 Uses A10's native REST API (AXAPI) for direct certificate management:
 - Certificates are uploaded directly to the A10 appliance